 Most facial recognition terminals employ some form of IR (Infrared) technology to help ensure high visibility by the unit’s image sensor.
 This often limits where the unit can be installed such as outdoors or near windows due to strong ambient light.
 More advanced facial recognition readers employ as many as 80 wide-angle near infrared LEDs and 60 narrow-angle near infrared LEDs, allowing the unit to recognize faces even in full daylight and brightly lit environments (not direct sun).
 This enables installation at indoor locations near windows, lobbies and building entries.

-Another facial recognition reader advancement to look for involves three-dimensional pixel intensity analysis.
+Another advancement to look for involves three-dimensional pixel intensity analysis.
 Ambient lighting contains ultraviolet rays which can negate near infrared LED lighting, and can also cast shadows making it difficult for a facial recognition reader to pinpoint the facial recognition points required for identification and authentication.
 Three-dimensional pixel intensity distribution analysis minimizes the effects of ambient light when acquiring facial images by minimizing lighting contrasts.
-As a result, it is easier for the algorithm to recognize the shape of the face, enabling it to extract more facial features and create higher quality face templates, which are critical for accurate facial recognition.
+As a result, it is easier for the algorithm to recognize the shape of the face, enabling it to extract more facial features and create higher quality face templates.

 The angle and position of a facial recognition reader directly impact the performance of the unit.
 Facial recognition readers with different viewing angles for built-in visual and infrared cameras allows users to stand at positions that are most suitable for facial recognition with little or no effort of contortions.
 This results in a faster, more comfortable, and convenient user experience.

-Like any intelligent edge device, the performance of a facial recognition solution is directly reliant on its processing power.
-New advanced facial recognition readers deliver exceptional performance by employing enhanced face template extraction technology combined with powerful processor.
-For example, a facial recognition reader with a 1.4 GHz quad-core processor can perform up to 3,000 facial database matches (1:N) within one second.
-More advanced solutions also feature Group Matching functionality capable of executing up to 30,000 matches within one second.
+The performance of a facial recognition solution is directly reliant on its processing power.
+New advanced facial recognition readers employ enhanced face template extraction technology and powerful processors.
+A 1.4 GHz quad-core processor can perform up to 3,000 facial database matches (1:N) within one second.
+More advanced solutions also feature Group Matching functionality capable of executing up to 30,000 matches in one second.

 It is most important that the facial recognition readers you evaluate are capable of analyzing faces in real time to maintain fluid entry/egress even during high volumes of employee traffic.
 Hardware-dependent live face detection systems employing technologies such as facial thermogram recognition and facial vein recognition require expensive hardware components, provide less accurate matches and slower authentication performance, which is counterintuitive for mainstream access control and workforce management applications.